Juniper/libxo/doc/xo.rst

   Usage: xo [options] format [fields]
-    --close <path>        Close tags for the given path --depth <num>         Set the depth for pretty printing --help                Display this help text
+    --close <path>        Close tags for the given path --continuation OR -C  Output belongs on same line as previous output --depth <num>         Set the depth for pretty printing --help                Display this help text
     --html OR -H          Generate HTML output
     --json OR -J          Generate JSON output
-    --leading-xpath <path> Add a prefix to generated XPaths (HTML) --open <path>         Open tags for the given path --pretty OR -p        Make 'pretty' output (add indent, newlines) --style <style>       Generate given style (xml, json, text, html) --text OR -T          Generate text output (the default style) --version             Display version information
+    --leading-xpath <path> Add a prefix to generated XPaths (HTML) --not-first           Indicate this object is not the first (JSON) --open <path>         Open tags for the given path --option <opts> -or -O <opts>  Give formatting options --pretty OR -p        Make 'pretty' output (add indent, newlines) --style <style>       Generate given style (xml, json, text, html) --text OR -T          Generate text output (the default style) --top-wrap            Generate a top-level object wrapper (JSON) --version             Display version information
     --warn OR -W          Display warnings in text on stderr --warn-xml            Display warnings in xml on stdout